 A reliable supply of water is vital for the communities, businesses, industries, environment, and quality of life in Washington.
 Many communities rely on a snow-fed water supply to provide safe and clean drinking water.
-The irrigated agriculture industry, which helps drive the local and state economy, relies on water to irrigate crops.
+The irrigated agriculture industry relies on water to irrigate crops.
 That same water also feeds rivers and streams that support salmon.
 Further, Washington’s abundant hydropower resources supply two-thirds of the electricity for the state.

 The impacts of climate change will intensify current challenges in managing water resources.
 The state’s water resources are already under stress from:

 - Increasing conflicts among water users and demands on water resources.